srideviblogs/srideviblogs.github.io/_pages/about.md

 ---
-layout: page
+layout: single
-title: About Me
+title: "About Me"
 permalink: /about/
+author_profile: true
 ---

 # About Sridevi Velpula